-- People anticipated that the changes would cause disabled people significant anxiety and stress. - They expressed concern for those in the system who would have little or no support. - It was highlighted that there would be some disabled people who fall through the gaps of this new system, especially if they do not have other support.
+People anticipated that the changes would cause disabled people significant anxiety and stress.
+They expressed concern for those in the system who would have little or no support.
+People worried that there would be some disabled people who fall through the gaps of this new system.